-The No. 1 Alabama Crimson Tide (9-0, 6-0 SEC) travel to face the Mississippi State Bulldogs (4-5, 1-4 SEC) on Saturday, November 16 in SEC West action.
-The Crimson Tide have won five straight meetings in this series, including last year’s 38-7 home victory as a 22-point favorite.
+The No. 1 Alabama Crimson Tide host the Mississippi State Bulldogs on Saturday, November 12th in SEC West action.
+The Crimson Tide have won eight straight meetings in this series, including a 31-6 road victory last season as 7-point favorites.

-Kickoff at David Wade Stadium is scheduled for 7:45 EST Saturday night with ESPN providing the television coverage.
-Taking a look at the lines in Las Vegas, I find Alabama as a 25.5-point favorite at Mississippi State with a total set of 52 points.
+Kickoff inside Bryant-Denny Stadium is set for 12:00 EST Saturday afternoon with ESPN providing the television coverage.
+Taking a look at the Week 11 lines, I find Alabama as a 30-point favorite over Mississippi State with a total set of 59.5 points.

 The betting public has made a killing on Alabama this season.
 The Crimson Tide have gone 7-2 ATS, including four straight spread covers.
 Three of those have come by the smallest margins as they won by 19 over Arkansas as 14.5-point favorites, by 19 over Texas A&M as 18-point favorites and by 10 over LSU as 7-point favorites.

 Oddsmakers know that the betting public is going to keep pounding Alabama because the Crimson Tide have come through for them time and time again.
 So this has created some artificial line value on Mississippi State this week as there’s no way they should be catching 30 points.